ximplementation/ximplementation-spring/src/site/markdown/getting-started.md

 The class `org.ximplementation.spring.ImplementeeBeanCreationPostProcessor` is a `BeanPostProcessor` for creating <i>ximplementation</i> dependency beans in Spring, which makes Spring support multiple dependency injection and more <i>ximplementation</i> features.

 ## First
-Adding the following content
+Add the following content

 `<bean class="org.ximplementation.spring.ImplementeeBeanCreationPostProcessor"/>`

 to your `applicationContext.xml`.

 ## Second
-Writing Spring components with multiple dependencies and <i>ximplementation</i> style:
+Write Spring components with multiple dependencies and <i>ximplementation</i> style:

 	@Component
 	public class Controller